 It turns out, the Gros Michel was really good for commercial development.
 People thought it tasted good, for starters.
 But it ripened to the iconic banana yellow in almost perfect time to how long it took to get the Gros Michel overseas to America.
 Oh, and it was super efficient to grow–one bunch could grow way more individual bananas than other strains of the day.
 So the banana people called Big Mike would take its throne as one of America’s largest imports, the world’s darling export banana.

 But Big Mike’s rule wouldn’t last forever.
 Despite all of its advantages, there was one critical flaw with Big Mike’s cultivation.
 The Gros Michel was a monoculture.
 We won’t get too far into how that all works, but in short, every Big Mike was actually just a clone of the first Gros Michel.
 This would herald the end for the Gros Michel, as being a monoculture gave the bananas zero genetic diversity.
 If even a single banana had a genetic vulnerability, every banana had that vulnerability.

-The Gros Michel would be declared commercially extinct by 1965 at the hands of the Panama disease.
+The Gros Michel would be declared commercially extinct in the Americas by 1965 at the hands of the Panama disease.